Features

 Second Cohort of Interseminars Graduate Fellows Announced

-HRI has announced the second cohort of Interseminars graduate fellows: nine students from a range of disciplines and home colleges, including Fine and Applied Arts, Liberal Arts and Sciences, Applied Health Sciences, and Social Work.
-The students will join three faculty conveners in the project titled “Improvise and Intervene.”
+The fellows hail from a range of disciplines and home colleges, including Fine and Applied Arts, Liberal Arts and Sciences, Applied Health Sciences, and Social Work.

 Odyssey Mural Project